denniskupec/valve-matchmaking-ip-ranges/README.md

 # CSGO Valve Matchmaking IP Ranges

 Send a pull request if something is not correct or needs updating.
+Locations are guesses.

 **EU North** (Stockholm, Russia)
 146.66.156.0/24